kierros/birb/README.md

 ### Birb

 Help Birb get to her friends before dusk.
 Use arrows to navigate Birb through the maze and get to her friends.
 Use space to flap wings.

+Game page on itch.io: https://torkut.itch.io/birb

 This game was written during [Spring Lisp Game Jam 2021](https://itch.io/jam/spring-lisp-game-jam-2021 "Spring Lisp Game Jam 2021") with [Chickadee](https://dthompson.us/projects/chickadee.html "Chickadee") game development toolkit for Guile Scheme.
 This is my first attempt to code with any language from Lisp-family and the first game overall.